How To Run A Personal Training Business

 • Retention and Turnover Rates: How many clients are you keeping and losing each month?
 A high turnover rate is very telling.
 Inversely, a high retention rate is a great selling point.

 • Recurring Revenue: This is revenue that is guaranteed each month for the foreseeable future, and also why you need to use contracts.
-3, 6, 12 month contracts help you project your recurring revenue quarterly or annually.
+3, 6, and 12 month contracts help you project your recurring revenue quarterly or annually.
 This is important to know how much money you’re expecting and what additional sales (in person training, programs, affiliate income) you need to make for the month/quarter/year.

 Double Down on What Works

-Scale & Hire
+When to Scale & Hire

 Add Additional Income Streams